 Kingsley real estate is some of the most expensive in Michigan, although Kingsley house values don't compare to the most expensive real estate in the U.S.

-Kingsley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Kingsley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kingsley are a mix of both white- and blue-collar jobs.
 Overall, Kingsley is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kingsley who work in office and administrative support (12.34%), sales jobs (12.20%), and teaching (7.52%).
+There are especially a lot of people living in Kingsley who work in sales jobs (13.26%), office and administrative support (11.45%), and teaching (7.85%).

 The people who call Kingsley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingsley residents report their race to be White, followed by Native American.
-Important ancestries of people in Kingsley include Irish, Polish, English, and Scottish.
+Important ancestries of people in Kingsley include Irish, English, Polish, and Swedish.

 The most common language spoken in Kingsley is English.
 Other important languages spoken here include Spanish and African languages.